apache/incubator-retired-corinthia/README.md

 There are three major components, in their respective directories:

-* `DocFormats` - the library itself
+* `DocFormats` - file format conversion library
-* `dfutil` - a driver program used for running [...]
+* `dfconvert` - driver program for performing conversions
-* automated tests (located in the tests directory)
+* `dftest` - test harness

-Run dfutil without any command-line arguments to see a list of operations.
-Here is an example of converting a .docx file to HTML, modifying it, and then updating the original .docx.
-Note that it is important, due to how internal mapping works, that the .docx file being written is the same file as the original; using a new file won't work.
+Run dfconvert without any command-line arguments to see a list of possible operations.
+The following is an example of converting a .docx file to HTML, modifying it, and then updating the original .docx file based on the modified HTML file.
+Any content or formatting information that could not be converted to HTML (e.g.  embedded spreadsheets) will be left untouched.

-    dfutil filename.docx filename.html
+    dfconvert get report.docx report.html
-    vi filename.html # Make some changes
+    vi report.html # Make some changes
-    dfutil filename.html filename.docx

-If you examine the convertFile function in `dfutil/Commands.c`, you will see the main entry points to perform these conversions, which you can call from your own program.
+    dfconvert put report.docx report.html

+Note that when executing a put operation to update the document, the .docx file must be identical to that from which the HTML file was originally generated.
+This is because of assumptions the update process relies on about the relationship between elements in the HTML file and their counterparts in the .docx file.
+If you have modified the .docx file between get and put, or execute a put on the same file twice, this will be automatically detected and an error will be reported.

+Look at `consumers/dfconvert/src/main.c` to see how to use the API.
+The public API headers are in the `DocFormats/api/headers/DocFormats` directory.

 # Platforms and dependencies